* Implementation of Iran nuclear agreement to start on Monday

-VIENNA, Jan 17 (Reuters) - Iran has about $100 billion in foreign exchange assets around the world, of which it will be able to draw $4.2 billion under last year’s nuclear agreement with six world powers, a senior U.S. administration official said on Friday.
+VIENNA, Jan 17 (Reuters) - Iran has about $100 billion in foreign exchange assets around the world, of which it will be able to access $4.2 billion under last year’s nuclear agreement with six world powers, a senior U.S. administration official said on Friday.

 The official, who spoke on condition of anonymity, said the money and assets were held in various countries and that a significant proportion was Iran’s oil revenue.
-Financial and other sanctions have meant that Tehran has not had free access to spend it.
+Financial and other sanctions have meant Tehran has not had free access to spend it.

 Under the Nov.
 24, six-month accord between Iran and the major powers, Tehran will receive limited sanctions relief, which the U.S. estimates to be worth about $7 billion, in return for curbing its disputed nuclear programme.

 Of this amount, $4.2 billion is in the form of access to currently blocked Iranian revenue held abroad.